faizan-m/faizan-m.github.io/index.md

 	</p>
     <p></p>
     <p class="hero-text">
-    Symbolic interactionism, cultural anthropology and media art are some of my main sources of inspiration.
+    Symbolic interactionism, media art, and cultural anthropology are some of my main sources of inspiration.
     </p>

 </div>